A sustainable business never stops learning.

 Working Across the Globe

-Our commitment to practical education is not restricted to a single area, or a particular generation.
-LDC proudly trains thousands of smallholder farmers, and enhances the educational experience of hundreds of children, around the world.
+Our commitment to practical education extends to thousands of smallholder farmers and hundreds of students around the world.